pfin/claudesidian-mcp/README.md

 ```

 - Replace the path with your vault location.
 On macOS/Linux use `/Users/you/Vault/.obsidian/plugins/nexus/connector.js`.
-- If you still have the old folder, `claudesidian-mcp` keys remain valid; Nexus resolves both.
+- If you still have the old folder, keep the path pointing at `.obsidian/plugins/claudesidian-mcp/connector.js`.
-- In Obsidian → Nexus settings, use **Generate MCP Config** to update `.mcp.json` in the vault root without overwriting other servers.
+- For Claude Desktop, Nexus can write this automatically via **Settings → Nexus → Get Started → MCP Integration**.

 ---

 ## Using the Native Chat View

-1. Enable **Settings → Nexus MCP → Agent Management → AI Chat**.
+1. Configure at least one provider in **Settings → Nexus → Providers**.
-2. Open the chat via ribbon icon or command palette (“Open AI Chat”).
+2. Open the chat via the ribbon icon or command palette (**Nexus: Open Nexus Chat**).
 3. Type `/` to browse tools, `@` to pick custom agents, and `[[` to link notes.
 Tool calls stream live with results.
-4. Model switching (cloud/local) happens inside the chat UI; Nexus preloads the WebLLM model when selected.
+4. Choose your provider/model in the chat UI (desktop-only providers won’t appear on mobile).

 ---